 Why is Auckland’s water supply strained?

-Since the start of the year, the region has received significantly less rainfall than normal.
+Since the start of 2020, the region has received significantly less rainfall than normal.
 This is having a big impact on our water supply.
-On 15th April, the total volume of water stored in our dams dropped below 50 per cent for the first time in more than 25 years.
+On 15 April 2020, the total volume of water stored in our dams dropped below 50 per cent for the first time in more than 25 years.
 We need to preserve what’s left.

 When were restrictions introduced?